carbon-design-system/carbon-preprocess-svelte/README.md

 The plugin uses `apply: "build"` and `enforce: "post"`, so it runs only on production builds and after other plugins.

-1. During `transform`, it collects absolute paths of imported `carbon-components-svelte` sources.
+1. During `transform`, it collects absolute paths of imported `carbon-components-svelte` sources, and, unless `scanModules: false`, every literal `bx--` token in the code of other modules.
 2. During `generateBundle`, for each emitted CSS file it builds an allowlist of every `bx--` class tied to those components via an internal index, plus global selectors like `.bx--body`.
 3. A PostCSS plugin prunes Carbon (`bx--`) selectors outside that allowlist:
    - Individual selectors are pruned out of comma-separated lists instead of keeping the whole rule when any one branch matches